Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### DEVICE(MOUSE channel, funct)

-Returns data from a mouse connected via ‘channel’.
+Returns data from a mouse connected via ´channel´.

 A PS2 mouse is always allocated channel 2.
 Normally a USB mouse is also allocated to channel 2 but this can vary.
 See MM.INFO(USB n) for more